Expert Recap: Travelling with CIRS

 Book a consult with our team today.

 That’s the goal.
 Not a perfectly sterile trip.
-A trip where you’ve stacked the odds in your favor, responded well when things weren’t ideal, and came home without setting your recovery back.
+A trip where you’ve stacked the odds in your favour, responded well when things weren’t ideal, and come home without setting your recovery back.

 Mark Volmer has attained the highest level of Shoemaker Protocol certification, and is one of only two of Canada’s Shoemaker Protocol practitioners.
 The Shoemaker Protocol is the only scientifically proven method of treating CIRS.